chappy-666/chappy-666/README.md

 I'm a passionate frontend web developer from Japan, specializing in building responsive and accessible applications using Angular and TypeScript.

 - 🌱 I’m currently learning RxJS and Angular Signals
-- 💬 Ask me about Angular, TypeScript, and Firebase
+- 💬 Ask me about Angular, TypeScript

 ## 🕒 Availability